 Note: It is recommended that you use a source command to perform a silent installation, as shown above.
 If you perform the installation without using the source command, you will need to set up the environmental variables after installing the load generator.
-For details, see "Set the environment variables" on page 43.
+For details, see Set the environment variables.